-Using Wix’s free plan not only places ads and branding on your site, but it also prevents you from seeing your website’s reports and traffic.
+Using Wix’s free plan not only places ads and branding on your site but also prevents you from seeing your website’s reports and traffic.

-To view your website’s Google Analytics, you’ll need to have a URL and this can only be gotten when you upgrade to a premium plan with a domain name.
+To view your website’s Google Analytics, you’ll need a URL, which can only be gotten when you upgrade to a premium plan with a domain name.

-With a little more than 100 professionally designed customizable templates, Squarespace gives you the opportunity to create a visually appealing website that fits your brand.
+With more than 100 professionally designed customizable templates, Squarespace allows you to create a visually appealing website that fits your brand.

 This makes it easy for you to create an impressive site even with no knowledge of designing.

-Although when compared to Wix’s 800+ templates, Squarespace falls short in numbers but it does make it up by offering templates with a massive combination of several customizable segmented layouts.
+Although when compared to Wix’s 800+ templates, Squarespace falls short in numbers, it does make it up by offering templates with a massive combination of several customizable segmented layouts.

-In other words, Squarespace limited templates is an all-in-one package that offers everything you need to design your website’s layout.
+In other words, Squarespace limited template is an all-in-one package that offers everything you need to design your website’s layout.